Seagate/cortx-motr/bindings/go/README.md

 option.)

-`mcp` (Motr cp) utility is a client application example written in pure Go which uses `go/mio` package and has only 97 lines of code (as of 30 Oct 2020):
+`mcp` (Motr cp) utility is a client application example written in pure Go which uses `go/mio` package and has only 97 lines of code (as of 30 Oct 2020).
+It allows to copy Motr objects to/from a file or between themselves:

 ```Text
 Usage: mcp [options] src dst